 The path uses weakness.

-Everything in the world is born from being.
+Everything in the world is born from existence.

-When the best scholar hears the path, they do it diligently.
+When top scholars hear the path, they follow it diligently.

-When an average scholar hears the path, it seems like sometimes they keep it but sometimes they let it die.
+When middling scholars hear the path, it seems like sometimes they keep it but sometimes they let it die.

-If it is not scorned it is not the path.
+If it is not laughed at, it is not the path.

 The bright path seems dark,